oneapi-src/oneDAL/INSTALL.md

 6. Download and install Intel(R) Threading Building Blocks (Intel(R) TBB):

-    - **Windows\***:
-        - Download and install free Community License Intel TBB (see [Get Intel(R) Performance Libraries for Free](https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2)) or build your own Intel TBB from [Intel(R) TBB GitHub repository](https://github.com/intel/tbb).
+    Download and install free Community License Intel(R) TBB (see [Get Intel(R) Performance Libraries for Free](https://registrationcenter.intel.com/en/forms/?productid=2558&licensetype=2)).
-        - Set the environment variables for Intel TBB.
+    Set the environment variables for for Intel(R) TBB.
 For example:

+    - oneTBB (Windows\*):

-            call "C:\Program Files (x86)\IntelSWTools\compilers_and_libraries\windows\tbb\bin\tbbvars.bat" intel64 all
+            call "C:\Program Files (x86)\inteloneapi\tbb\latest\env\vars.bat" intel64

-    - **Linux\***:
+    - Intel(R) TBB 2020 (Linux\*):

+            source /opt/intel/compilers_and_libraries_2020.0.166/linux/tbb/bin/tbbvars.sh intel64

-        - Use pre-build package or build Intel TBB on your own.
-Alternatively, you can use scripts to do this for you:
+    Alternatively, you can use scripts to do this for you (Linux\*):

-            scripts/tbb.sh [32|32e]
+            scripts/tbb.sh

+7. Downloan and install Python 3.7 (Windows\* only).

-7. Build oneDAL via command-line interface.
+8. Build oneDAL via command-line interface.
 Choose the appropriate commands based on the platform and the compiler you use:

     - on **Linux\*** using **Intel(R) C++ Compiler**: